A Guide to Skin Care for Wounds

 - Lubricate dry skin with a heavier barrier type product after moisturizing.

 - Wear soft clothing.
-Soft, breathable clothing minimizes friction and irritation, which can help promote skin repair.
+Soft, breathable clothing minimizes friction and irritation.

 - Drink adequate amounts of water.
-Staying well-hydrated supports overall skin health and promotes rejuvenation from within.
+Staying well-hydrated supports overall skin health.

 - For extra protection at night wear white cotton socks for feet and gloves for hands if indicated.